MicroEJ/docs/MWT/how-to-widget.rst

 ---------------

 When a widget is created, it is disabled and it will not receive any event.
 A widget may be enabled or disabled by calling ``setEnabled()``.
-A common practice is to enable the widget is its constructor.
+A common practice is to enable the widget in its constructor.

 Enabled widgets can handle events by overriding ``handleEvent()``.
 MicroUI event APIs may be used in order to know more information on the event, such as its type.
+The ``handleEvent()`` method should return whether or not the event was consumed by the widget.

 For example, the following snippet prints a message when the widget receives an event: